+Figure 1.
+3: An example of the battery voltage and current during a drive cycle taken from a Volkswagan Passat 2.0l fitted with a CPT SpeedStart and an Exide 12 V battery pack.
+The battery is being charged when the current is negative

+This is demonstrated in figure 1.3, which shows the battery voltage and current behaviour during a drive cycle taken.
+This was taken from a Volkswagen Passat 2.0L fitted with a CPT SpeedStart Integrated Starter Generator and an Exide 12 V battery pack.
+The car was driven by a professional driver at the Millbrook proving ground at Bedford and the raw data was provided by ProVector Ltd. When the current is positive the battery is being discharged.
+It shows a mixture of rest periods lasting ~100 seconds followed by high discharging pulses of ~250 A and relatively smaller recharging pulses of ~50 A.

-To combat false charge acceptance rates the idea of dynamic charge acceptance (DCA) was incorporated into automotive battery testing.
-In real world terms DCA has been defined as “the amount of charge that is actually charged to the battery during regenerative braking phases of a driving cycle divided by the amount of charge that could be provided by the generator” [1.22].
-This thesis covers the topic of dynamic charge acceptance (DCA) in the case of Pb-A batteries and explores a comparison between normal Pb-A batteries, carbon loaded PbA batteries, and a novel ‘UltraBattery’ configuration.
-This work therefore aims to present a method of measuring DCA for PbA batteries, and to give a comparison of DCA testing over different PbA battery technologies whilst presenting an insight into the most appropriate PbA battery technology for (HEV) use.
+However it is also difficult to obtain a true picture of the DCA characteristics of the PbA battery in operation as it is inconsistent and hard to predict [1.27].
+To combat false charge acceptance rates the idea of DCA was incorporated into automotive battery testing.
+In real world terms DCA has been defined as “the amount of charge that is actually charged to the battery during regenerative braking phases of a driving cycle divided by the amount of charge that could be provided by the generator” [1.29].
+There is currently no standard test method for producing DCA performance measurements, with car manufacturers incorporating varying tests into their micro-hybrid battery specifications.
+To harmonise DCA testing a standardised method is being developed by the European industry.
+Therefore efforts have been made in [1.27] to identify a quick testing method that presents a stable DCA result that is representative of real world conditions.
+Testing in this thesis is based on methods analysed in this paper as well as those produced by Karden in [1.31].
+This work investigates the DCA results of PbA batteries and explores a comparison between normal PbA batteries, carbon loaded PbA batteries, and a novel ‘UltraBattery’ configuration.
+This thesis therefore presents the method used within this work for measuring the DCA of PbA batteries, and gives a comparison of DCA for different PbA battery technologies, whilst presenting an insight into the most appropriate PbA battery technology for HEV use.

 Test procedure

 Attempts have been made to standardise DCA testing for all battery chemistries to allow comparisons between battery type and size.
-An initial testing procure to be used here was devised at the start of the work, and while certain parameters were adjusted / tuned as testing progressed, the general structure, as seen in figure 1.1, remained constant throughout, based on a testing procedure produced by Karden [1.24].
-An outline of this procedure is given below while a flow chart representation is provided in appendix A1.
+An initial testing procedure to be used in this work was devised at the start of the work, and while certain parameters were adjusted and tuned as testing progressed, the general structure, as seen in figure 1.4, remained constant throughout.
+An outline of this procedure, based on a testing procedure produced by Karden [1.31], is given below while a flow chart representation is provided in appendix A1.

-The test procedure was broken down into 6 sections as outlined below:
+The test procedure is broken down into five sections, as outlined below:

-The Pre Test Conditioning (PTC), where the experimentally verified capacity Cexp of the battery was measured.
+The Pre Test Conditioning, where the experimentally verified capacity Cexp (A/Ah) of the battery is measured.

-Discharging micro-cycles, completed when the battery was in 5 different states of charge (SoC).
-The battery was discharged to each SoC prior to the micro-cycling.
+Discharging micro-cycles, completed when the battery is in one of five different states of charge (SoC).
+The battery is discharged to each SoC prior to the micro-cycling.

-Mid-test rest, where the battery was discharged to 0% SoC and rested.
+Mid-test rest, where the battery is discharged to 0% SoC and rested for a period.

-Charging micro-cycles, completed at 5 different states of charge.
-The battery was charged to each SoC prior to the micro-cycling.
+Charging micro-cycles, completed at five different states of charge.
+The battery is charged to each SoC prior to the micro-cycling.